-Katherine is an active solo performer as well as chamber musician based in New York City.
+Katherine Miller is an active solo performer as well as chamber musician based in New York City.
 She has performed at some of the world’s most prestigious halls including the Weill Recital Hall at Carnegie Hall as well as Boston’s Jordan Hall.
 Katherine has won numerous honors including NEC’s Piano Honors Competition, a second prize in the American Protégé competition as well as many scholarships.

 Katherine is a frequent performer of new music and music written by women and minorities.
 She believes that music is the most essential form of human communication and works to create a more inclusive concert experience.
 She believes this can best be achieved by creating a more diverse and innovative concert program.
 To further this goal, Katherine was awarded a grant in 2016 to create the Boston Women’s Music Project and is currently working to premiere a feminist songbook, The Well-Tempered Woman, with composer Stefania de Kenessey and Soprano Eugenia Dante.

 As a teacher, Katherine’s goal is to equip her students with the ability and desire to make music throughout their life.
 She has worked with students of all ages, ranging from 3-60+.
 Katherine has been teaching for around 5 years.
 She emphasizes the importance of performance with her students and has prepared many of her students to participate in recitals throughout the city.
 Katherine’s prepares her students to feel confident expressing themselves musically and sharing their music with audiences of all sizes.